samuelim01/tp/docs/UserGuide.md

 If you are new here, welcome to WedLog!

-To get started on your wedding planning journey, check out our [getting started guide](#2-getting-started) for a step-by-step guide to download WedLog.
+Before you embark on your wedding planning journey, check out our [getting started guide](#2-getting-started) for a step-by-step guide to download WedLog.

 Once you have set up WedLog on your computer, click [here](#3-understanding-the-wedlog-interface) for a quick tour of the WedLog interface.